sparkflows/sparkflows-docs/docs/installation/installation/installer.rst

   java -jar sparkflows-installer-1.0.jar

-Default port for sparkflows is : 8080
+By default Fire Insights listens on port 8080 (http) and port 8443 (https).

-You can also change the port number while installing or starting the server.
+The port numbers can also be updated in the file conf/application.properties.

 **When you finish**